A Journey of Hard and Important Lessons

 “Hard” love in a Christian Context

 At the same time, from 2003 through 2007, I struggled with immense pressure toward gay conversion therapy by Christian friends and family.
 I had listened to horrifying things said to me since I was in high school, that linked me to being a lost sinner, my mind corrupted, my body defiled (not just by this “sinful gay lifestyle” but also from being a rape survivor).
-This came from specific friends and family members both — those they phrased it in what they called “hard love.”
+This came from specific friends and family members both — many phrased it as “hard love.”

 Was I lost then?
 Was that why I felt horrified and repulsed by the pro-life crowd, by the way folks treated the immigrant families I’d grown up with?
 Was I so corrupted and bad that I had to be reforged into someone else to fit God’s image?
 Was the corruption I thought I saw in American Christianity my own ego or imagination?